By Nimfa L. Estrellado Quezon PPO Provincial Director Police Colonel Romulo Albacea addresses the media during a press conference on the inv...

 “Kung may mali sa ginawa ng mga pulis, dapat silang managot at maparusahan ayon sa batas.
 Hindi dapat pinapalampas ang ganitong klaseng paglabag sa tamang proseso,” Tulfo said in his program.

-Tulfo contacted Albacea and Intelligence Unit chief PLTCOL Ruben Ballera to report the incident and seek immediate action.
-In response, the officers were relieved, disarmed, and placed under restrictive custody as the Provincial Investigation Unit proceeds with the case.
+Tulfo contacted Albacea and Intelligence Unit chief PLTCOL Ruben Ballera to report the incident and seek action.
+In response, the officers were relieved, disarmed, and placed under restrictive custody as the investigation proceeds.

-Restrictive custody confines the officers to headquarters and removes them from field duties while the inquiry is ongoing.
+Restrictive custody confines the officers to headquarters and removes them from field duties during the inquiry.
 The measure ensures that the investigation proceeds without interference and maintains the integrity of the process.

 Albacea said confirmed violations could result in administrative penalties and possible criminal charges.
-Final action will depend on the findings and recommendations of the investigating unit once the inquiry is completed.
+Final action will depend on the findings of the investigating unit and the results of the inquiry.

-Quezon PPO leadership also addressed the handling of the complaint and the ongoing investigation during the press conference.
+Quezon PPO leadership addressed the handling of the complaint during the press conference following the incident.
 Albacea emphasized transparency, accountability, and due process in resolving the issue and ensuring public trust.

 “Tinutugunan ng Quezon Police Provincial Office ang insidente na kinasasangkutan ng kanyang kabaro sa pamamagitan ng agarang aksyon at patas na imbestigasyon.
 Tinitiyak ng kapulisan ang transparency at pananagutan, at ang sinumang mapatunayang nagkasala ay mananagot ayon sa batas.”